Implementing a 'Friends' Service Using a Graph Database

 <첫 실행 시간>

 How does it perform?
-Of course, since both use internal caches, there aren’t any major issues after the initial run.
-However, since these caches become virtually useless once the query target changes, it’s clear that querying graph-pattern data in an RDB is very risky.
+Of course, since both use an internal cache, there aren’t any major issues after the initial run.
+However, since that cache becomes virtually useless once the query target changes, it’s clear that querying graph-pattern data in an RDB is very risky.

 Even with Cypher, it’s impossible to completely avoid some latency when dealing with large volumes of data.
 In actual production environments, we employ various strategies to manage this.